Ysatuma/chat-space/README.md

 ### Association
 - has_many	:messages
-- has_many	:users , through: group-users
+- has_many	:users , through: groups-users